ga-wdi-boston/wdi_6_rails_api_movies/README.md

 (make sure you set up the proper relationships before seeding!)

-This will create 30 Users, 10 Articles	and and each Article will have some Comments. _Take a look at the seed file if your curious._
+This will create 30 Users, 10 Movies	and and each Movie will have some Reviews. _Take a look at the seed file if your curious._

 * Check out the routes.rb.
 Why don't we need the new and edit action?

-	This is Article resource is truely a RESTFUL resource.
+	This is Movie resource is truely a RESTFUL resource.
 Not cluttered up with actions to create forms.

-* Add a root route for articles index.
+* Add a root route for movies index.
-  ``root 'articles#index'``
+  ``root 'movies#index'``

-	Now we have a set of Users, Articles and Comments.
+	Now we have a set of Users, Movies and Reviews.

 * Start the server.
-And we see all the Articles!!!!
+And we see all the Movies!!!!